Knee Ligament Injuries

 The mechanism of injury may be a direct blow to the medial aspect of the knee, which is rare due to the protective effects of the other knee, but may also be due to a varus stress such as a runner twisting on to the side of the planted foot.
 A case of isolated rupture of the LCL has been reported to have occurred during yoga practice.

-See also separate Knee Assessment article.
+See also the separate Knee Pain article.

 Varus stress testing

 - The varus stress test is slightly more difficult to perform than the valgus test because the table begins to get in the way of performing the test correctly.

 - The patient's thigh is placed slightly more away from the table and one hand is placed with the thumb stabilising the lower extremity and the fingers or thumb placed directly over the lateral joint line.